Santa Ana Grand Theft Defense Lawyer

 Regardless of the theft charges, there are defenses based on the circumstances.
 For instance, a common defense for theft is that you did not intend to steal the item.
 Maybe you mistakenly put it on yourself and walked outside of the store without knowing that it was on you.
 Another common defense is that the person that took the item had the intentions of giving it back.

-If you’ve been charged with any kind of theft offense, call Orange County grand theft defense lawyer Lauren K. Johnson today at (949) 622-5522.
+If you’ve been charged with any kind of theft offense, call Orange County grand theft defense lawyer Ms. Johnson-Norris today at (949) 622-5522.
 She has a proven track record of successfully defending cases of grand theft in Santa Ana.